farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 **_That's something I'll never forget._**

-In Charge, the characters are talented and proactive.
-After all, they are the protagonists of the story.
+Even at the start of the story, characters in Charge are talented and proactive.

+After all, they are the protagonists of our story.
 If they fail at a task, it's _probably_ more because of unplanned circumstances than because of their lack of skills.

 As time advances, the characters evolve and become more versatile, but this will only happen at certain `milestones`.

 ### Sessions

-**At the end of each session**, each player can look at their character sheet and **update their character's details**.
+**At the end of each `session`**, each player can look at their character sheet and **update their character's `details`**.

-You can use this opportunity to update their ties, appearance or even their concept if something important happened in the last session.
+You can use this opportunity to update their `ties`, `appearance` or even their `concept` if something important happened in the last session.

-You aren't forced to do this, but you can view this like a friendly recurring reminder that you can do it.
+This is optional, but you can view this as an opportunity to update who your character is after each session and how they evolve over time.

 ```
 TODO: Include Examples